Golf Course Review of Askernish Golf Club

 That said, I loved the minimalistic nature of Askernish which is undoubtedly the most authentic golf course I have ever played and where you are literally at the mercy of the elements.
 The untouched nature of the course is so refreshing.
 It’s probably the only place where you walk down a fairway littered with huge rabbit holes and you don’t even blink an eye.
 We played Machrihanish Dunes, dubbed as the most natural course in the world, later the same week and that felt positively manicured in comparison.

 We didn’t have a scorecard for our first two rounds (of three in total), nor are there any yardage indicators on the course, and we refused to use our distance measuring devices; we simply relied on our own judgement.
 How refreshing that was.

 Please don’t go to Askernish expecting quick-paced greens that putt like billiard cloths either.
 The amazing and perpetually undulating contours of the greens wouldn’t allow that anyway.
 The surfaces are rudimentary at best; slow and a little rough but surprisingly they actually roll relatively true and there is still an undeniable art and skill involved in getting the ball down the hole.
 Did it detract from the experience?
 Not one iota.
-Personally, I wouldn’t have had them any other way.
+Personally, I wouldn’t have had them any other way and Askernish is a great reminder that golf doesn't have to be perfect, to be perfect.

 The story behind the re-birth of Askernish is almost as fascinating as the golf it produces.
 It’s seriously worth taking the time to Google and read about it from people who can tell the story much better than I ever could.
 Keywords for your search include; Gordon Irvine, Martin Ebert, Ralph Thompson, Adam Lawrence, Chris Haspell, David Owen and John Garrity.